rbisdorff/Digraph3/docSphinx/_build/html/_sources/tutorial.rst.txt

    *Copeland*, *NetFlows* and *Bachet* ranking consensus

-:numref:`rankingConsensusFigure` makes apparent a ranking consensus with four levels of agreement where action *a5* appears consistently first-ranked and actions *a2* and *a9*, both, last-ranked.
-Notice the unstable rank positions of action *a1* (2, 5, and 7), a consequence of its contrasted performance record.
+:numref:`rankingConsensusFigure` makes apparent a ranking consensus with the four levels of agreement where action *a5* appears consistently first-ranked and actions *a2* and *a9*, both, last-ranked.
+Notice again the large incomparability of action *a1*, a consequence of its contrasted performance record (see :numref:`bachetHeatmapT`).

 .. code-block:: pycon
    :linenos: